JoeyDevelop/weather_app/README.md

 2. Become more familiar with Javascript promises
 3. Become more familiar with SOLID design principles

+Current features:
+1. Working search bar that console.logs forecast info of entered city

 To do:
+1. Display forecast information on screen
-1. Add JS functionality
+2. Add some functionality that catches errors.
-2. Update footer to link to appropriate github page